Southport, a Charming Seaside Town

 Southport is full of recreational activities as well.
 From sailing and fishing to antique shopping, there’s plenty to do.
 There are even 35 championship golf courses, lending to Brunswick County’s nickname the “Golf Coast”.
 Oak Island and Bald Head Island are in close proximity, too, and definitely worth checking out if you plan to hit the beach.
 Stopping in or staying a while, Southport has so much to take advantage of.

-Request more information about Southport communities here!
+Request more information about Coastal Carolina Communities here!